Amritsar: Religion

-According to 2011 Census of India, Hinduism is the main religion of the Amritsar city at 49.5% of the population, followed by Sikhism (47.9%), Christianity (1.2%), and Islam (0.5%).
+According to 2011 Census of India, Hinduism and Sikhism are the main religions of the Amritsar city followed by 49.36% and 48.00% of the population, respectively.
+Christianity is followed by 1.23% and Islam 0.51%.
 Around 0.9% of the population of the city stated 'No Particular Religion' or other religion.

-Amritsar is the holiest city in Sikhism and about 80 million people visit it each year for pilgrimage.
+Amritsar is the holiest city in Sikhism and about 30 million people visit it each year for pilgrimage.

+At the time of the 2011 census, 91.12% of the population spoke Punjabi and 7.90% Hindi as their first language.

 Politics

 The city is part of the Amritsar (Lok Sabha constituency).